Dissemination of Erasmus+ project results

 Communication goals: Raising awareness, promoting social values, developing new partnerships;

-Audience or target groups: These are the people you would like to get in touch with and who could benefit from the project results.
-They can be general public, stakeholders, experts, decision makers, the media, etc .;
+Audience or target groups: These are the people you would like to reach and who could benefit from the project results.
+They can be the general public, stakeholders, experts, decision makers, the media, etc.;

-Channels and activities to reach the target audience: Channels and activities that are most effective and appropriate to meet the needs of the selected goals, such as social media, events, publications should be selected.
+Channels and activities to reach the target audience: Channels and activities that are most effective and appropriate to meet the needs of the selected goals, such as social media, events, publications, should be chosen.

-Project results: These can be a guide to good practice, a practical tool or product, research, a study report, what knowledge and skills have been acquired and so on.
+Project results: These can be a guide to good practices, a practical tool or a product, research, a study report, what knowledge and skills have been acquired and so on.

-Timeline: It is necessary to plan effectively when different activities take place (linking it to the work plan), agree on a realistic goal and ensure flexibility depending on the progress of the project and changing needs of the target group.
+Timeline: It is necessary to plan effectively when different activities take place (relating them to the work plan), agree on a realistic goal and ensure flexibility depending on the progress of the project and changing needs of the target group.

-Key Performance Indicators (KPIs): These indicators are a valuable tool for project management to monitor progress (allow for adjustments as needed) during the implementation of a communication and dissemination plan, as well as to measure the degree of success in achieving goals.
+Key Performance Indicators (KPIs): These indicators are a valuable tool for project management to monitor progress (allow for adjustments as needed) during the implementation of a communication and dissemination plan and to measure the degree of success in achieving goals.

-Dissemination of projects information is always started in the institution / organization participating in the project, and then this information is shared at the local and international level so that the results achieved during the project can be used by others.
-At the international level, this means the promotion of the project and its activities in which all partners in the project participate and which is aimed at each individual country from which the institution comes, as well as at the European Union.
-Locally, the dissemination of information is carried out at the level of the state, city or municipality from which the project coordinator / partner is and adapts to the specifics of its environment, which includes different types of promotion with different partners.
+Dissemination of projects information always starts in the institution/organisation participating in the project.
+Then this information is shared at the local and international levels so that others can use the results of the project.
+At the international level, this means the promotion of the project and its activities in which all project partners participate, which is aimed at each country from which an institution comes, as well as at the European Union.
+Locally, the dissemination of information is carried out at the level of the state, city or municipality from which the project coordinator/partner is and adapts to the specifics of its environment, which includes different types of promotion with different partners.

 It is important to make a good plan for disseminating information and using project results.
-It is best to plan such activities at the beginning of the project, possibly add during and implement after the end of the project.
+It is best to plan such activities at the beginning of the project, possibly adding them during and implementing them after the end of the project.
 It is also important to determine what needs to be promoted and how.
-Project results can be concrete and clearly measurable (number of events held, curriculum changed, equipment purchased) or less measurable, but still significant (acquisition of new skills, knowledge, competencies), so the promotion of results should be adjusted to these criteria.
+Project results can be concrete and measurable (number of events held, curriculum changed, equipment purchased) or less measurable, but still significant (acquisition of new skills, knowledge, competences), so the promotion of results should be adjusted to these criteria.

 There are various ways to disseminate the results and promote the project:

-• Through the account of the organization on social networks: Facebook, Twitter i Instagram,
+• Through the account of the organisation on social networks: FacebookX and Instagram,

-• By tagging the Foundation Tempus on social networks when posting about the project – we recommend using @FondacijaTempus for tagging on Twitter, or the hashtag #fondacijatempus (which can be used for Facebook, Twitter and Instagram posts),
+• By tagging the Foundation Tempus on social networks when posting about the project – we recommend using @FondacijaTempus for tagging on X, or the hashtag #fondacijatempus (which can be used for Facebook, X and Instagram posts),

 • Press statements, announcements, guest appearances in the media,

-• By sending newsletter with news about the project,
+• By sending a newsletter with news about the project,

-• By organizing or participating in conferences, seminars, trainings and other events,
+• By organising or participating in conferences, seminars, trainings and other events,

 • By publishing publications and brochures,

-• By creating a visual solution unique to the project (eg. project logo),
+• By creating a visual solution unique to the project (e.g., a project logo),

-More detailed information on disseminating information and using project results can be found in the Program Guide, as well as the Erasmus+ Project Communication Guide.
+More detailed information on disseminating information and using project results can be found in the Programme Guide and the Erasmus+ Project Communication Guide.

-Since the beginning of the Erasmus+ program, the European Commission has emphasized the importance of disseminating and using the results as important criteria for the success of projects, their sustainability and the justification of investing European Union funds.
-For this reason, the European Commission has enabled beneficiaries to use a platform that supports the objectives of the Strategy for the dissemination and exploitation of the results of the Erasmus+ program:
+Since the beginning of the Erasmus+ programme, the European Commission has emphasized the importance of disseminating and using the results as important criteria for the success of projects, their sustainability and the justification of investing European Union funds.
+Therefore, the European Commission has enabled beneficiaries to use a platform that supports the objectives of the Strategy for the dissemination and exploitation of the results of the Erasmus+ programme:

-• Supporting the development of policies in the field of education and training, youth and sports by making available the results of Erasmus+ programs and projects, which improves the work of organizations and decision makers in these areas.
+• Supporting the development of policies in the field of education and training, youth and sports by making available the results of Erasmus+ programmes and projects, which improves the work of organisations and decision makers in these areas.

-• Increasing the impact of the Erasmus+ program by adequately disseminating the results of programs and projects among a wide range of target groups – potential project applicants, beneficiaries, including decision makers, as well as the general public through the mass media.
+• Increasing the impact of the Erasmus+ programme by adequately disseminating the results of programmes and projects among a wide range of target groups – potential project applicants, beneficiaries, decision makers and the general public through the mass media.

-The Erasmus + Project Results Platform is a database of the European Commission that contains descriptions of all projects funded under the program, including the contacts of the organizations participating in them.
-In addition, the platform contains the results of completed projects, including links to relevant pages.
-Success stories or projects that have achieved outstanding results in terms of importance for education and youth policies, performance or conceptual solutions are highlighted on the platform.
+The Erasmus + Project Results Platform is a database of the European Commission that contains descriptions of all projects funded under the programme, including the contacts of the organisations participating in them.
+In addition, the platform includes the results of completed projects and links to relevant pages.
+Success stories or projects that achieved outstanding results in terms of importance for education and youth policies, performance or conceptual solutions are highlighted on the platform.
 They were selected from a number of examples of good practice or properly managed projects that gave very good results.

 Reasons why users should use the platform are: